wherewasit/terms/README.md

 1.5 Both free and purchased credits are subject to the expiry date.
 Once the credits expire, they are subject to removal from the account.

-1.6 An account with no valid credits is considered inactive.
-We will retain the account in its entirety for a grace period of one month.
-After this grace period, the account and any associated data are subject to removal.
-Once an account or its associated data is removed, restoration is not possible.
+1.6 When a user's account reaches zero or a negative balance of valid credits, there is a two-week window to replenish them.
+If credits are not purchased within this period, the account will be considered inactive.
+Acknowledging that unforeseen circumstances may cause delays, we provide an additional two-week grace period during which the user's account, in its entirety, is retained.
+Following this grace period, both the user's account and any associated data are subject to removal.
+Please note that once a user's account or its associated data is removed, restoration is not possible.

 ## 2. Rates
 2.1 The current rates for the Extension's services can be found [on the linked page](https://github.com/wherewasit/rates#the-current-rates-for-the-wherewasit-chrome-extension).